beinformed2020/BeInformed/content/post/lukesfirstpost.md

 **The ABOUT page details important information.**

-## Our blog will deliver further information regarding COVID, DigitalID, 5G, AI and related subjects
+## Our blog/news will deliver further information regarding COVID, DigitalID, 5G, AI and related subjects

 **Coming soon!!**